 First found in County Tyrone (Irish:Tír Eoghain), the ancient territory of the O'Neills, now in the Province of Ulster, central Northern Ireland, where they held a family seat from very ancient times.

-More information is included under the topic Early Garvey Notables in all our PDF Extended History products.
+Another 25 words(2 lines of text) are included under the topic Early Garvey Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were: